magellan-extension/magellan/README.md

 ## Features

 - 🧠 **AI-Powered Search** – Ask questions about any webpage and get instant answers
-  - **Multiple Search Modes**:
+  - **Three Intelligent Search Modes**:
-    - **Page Context**: Search only within the current page content
+    - **Page Context**: Search exclusively within the current page or document
-    - **Blended**: Search page first, then use general knowledge if needed
+    - **Blended**: Combines page content with general knowledge for comprehensive answers
-    - **General Knowledge**: Use only general knowledge, ignore page content
+    - **General Knowledge**: Use AI knowledge independent of page content
-- 📄 **Document Upload** – Upload PDF files for analysis
+- 📄 **Document Analysis** – Upload and analyze multiple file formats
+  - **Supported Formats**: PDF, TXT, DOC, DOCX, MD, RTF
-  - **Smart Context**: Uses uploaded PDFs as page context for searches
+  - **Smart Context**: Uses uploaded documents as page context for searches
-- 📚 **Smart Citations** – Get direct links to the relevant parts of the page
-- 🎯 **Visual Highlights** – See exactly where the information comes from with highlighted text
+- 📚 **Smart Citations & Visual Highlights** – See exactly where information comes from
+  - Automatic citation extraction with visual highlights on the page
+  - Navigate between citations effortlessly
+  - Click any citation to jump directly to the relevant section
+- 🔍 **Real-time Web Search** – Enable optional real-time web search for current events and up-to-date information
+- 🤖 **Flexible AI Model Selection** – Choose from hundreds of AI models via OpenRouter
+  - Free models available with rate limits
+  - Upgrade to paid models for higher limits
+  - Switch between models optimized for speed, accuracy, or specific capabilities
-- 💬 **Conversation History** – Keep track of your questions and answers
+- 💬 **Persistent Chat History** – Your conversation history is saved per browser tab
+  - Different conversations on different pages
+  - History persists across sessions
+- 📋 **Copy Responses** – One-click copy button for each AI response
+- 🎨 **Beautiful, Customizable Interface**
-- 🎨 **Theme Support** – Choose between light and dark themes, or sync with your system
+  - Light and dark themes with system theme sync
+  - Collapsible interface for maximum screen space
-- 🧼 **Sleek, Responsive UI** – Clean design that fits right into your browser workflow
+  - Clean, modern design that integrates seamlessly with your workflow
+- 📖 **Help & Documentation** – Built-in help page detailing all features
-- 💸 **100% Free** – No subscriptions, no paywalls, no data harvesting
+- 💸 **100% Free & Open Source** – No subscriptions, no paywalls, no data harvesting

 ## 🚀 Quick Start